tommcgurl/brewbook-ionic/README.md

   - We will add a controller to the directive to handle adding and removing brews.

 3) Add a function to the *BrewService* to remove a brew from both the *Styles Object* and the *Brews Object*.
   - Make sure to remove from both objects and wrap the promises in a *q.all()*.

+4) Add function to the *StylesService* to remove a brew
+  - We have to implement the function that the BrewService will call to remove a brew.